-I know I haven’t been around lately, but there was a reason for it.
-I sold my home in Tucson, Arizona, (sort of like Jojo in that old Beatles song), and I’m now living in Las Cruces, New Mexico.
+I know I haven’t been around lately.
+However, there was a reason for it.
+I sold my home in Tucson, Arizona, (sort of like Jojo in that old Beatles song), and now living in Las Cruces, New Mexico.

-So far I’m loving my new home.
-It even came with an outdoor mini kitchen, which I’ll be trying out as soon as the hot, humid weather breaks.
-I’m also looking forward to trying out some New Mexico recipes.
+I’m love my new home.
+It even came with an outdoor mini kitchen, which I’ll use once the hot, humid weather breaks.
+I also look forward to trying out some New Mexico recipes.

-From what I’m seeing so far, Las Cruces is a foodie town, and New Mexico is a foodie state.
+From what I’m seeing so far, Las Cruces is a foodie town.
+New Mexico definitely is a foodie state.
 I’ve already fallen madly in love with New Mexico Pinon Coffee, and I’m enjoying the New Mexico wines.

 My friend, Heather Stricker-DeBenedetti, performs at The Gaslight Theater here in Tucson, Arizona.
 Heather, along with her husband, Greg, and their family, have been keeping us entertained on social media with their video series, Couple who Quarantines.
 In their latest episode, Heather is learning how to cook, and let’s just say she’s having a few challenges.
 I haven’t had this good of a laugh in a long, long time, and I couldn’t resist sharing it with you.